 With two children under three, getting them outside each day is vital.
 Not only does it help blow away the cobwebs and burn off some energy but it gives them a new environment to learn in.
 Over the last few years the number of Forest Schools and outdoor based childcare has substantially grown and it’s now recognised that there are huge benefits of outdoor play for little ones.
 But how do you replicate that at home?

 We always knew that we wanted to create a multi-functional garden.
 We wanted it to feel like an extension of our living space allowing both adults and children free flow between inside and out.
 Last year we undertook extensive work to get the garden turned from the ex-building site/jungle in to a safe, blank canvas of grass and patio.
 This year, it’s my project to make it in to a more child-friendly space; somewhere that allows them to learn, explore and (hopefully) exhaust themselves at the same time… a mum can dream!
+Don’t forget, you don’t need to invest much to encourage your kids to have fun outside in an educational manner; it can be as simple as making chalk rainbows on the patio to encourage motor skills!
 We’re fortunate to have a fairly large garden but many of these ideas can be replicated on a smaller scale should you be more limited with your outdoor area.

 Grow Plants From Seed

 There’s nothing quite like watching something grow from a tiny seed into a flower or food that you can enjoy.
 Encouraging green fingers from a young age is a great way to start discussions about lifecycles, the water cycle and where foods come from.
 Whilst I’ve got firm intentions of a vegetable patch at some point, realities of life mean we’re sticking with a more manageable space for now.